Turns Out I'm a Multiple!

-So it turns out I have dissociative identity disorder.
-That’s right: I have multiple personalities.
+My name is Ian, and it turns out I have dissociative identity disorder.
+That’s right: I have multiple identities.
 Seems I’ve had this condition most of my life, possibly as early as 4 years old.
-Believe it or not, I didn’t know any of this until July 2025 at the age of 50, when life came crashing down in a manner that left me no choice but to start confronting my mental health.
+Believe it or not, I didn’t know any of this until July 2025 when, at the age of 50, life came crashing down in a manner that left me no choice but to start confronting my mental health.

-You might be wondering how I can have multiple personalities and not know it.
-Turns out it’s pretty easy and fairly common.
-This condition affects somewhere around one or two percent of the population and most of them are undiagnosed or misdiagnosed.
+You might be wondering how I can have multiple identities and not know it.
+Turns out it’s actually pretty easy as well as fairly common.
+This condition affects about two percent of the population and most of them are undiagnosed or misdiagnosed.
+(And yes this means you've almost certainly met people with multiple personalities.)

-Prior to my diagnosis, it was like being an especially forgetful person with no consistent life narrative and no understanding of what it means to have a sense of self.
-I also had rather eclectic attitudes, behaviors, tastes, and styles.
-I sometimes had long gaps in my memory and other times felt like my body was being controlled by a puppet master.
-Depression, anxiety, and addiction were constant struggles.
-I could tell I wasn’t like other people because I couldn’t answer simple questions and couldn’t relate events in a coherent manner.
-Often I would make things up so as not to give people reason to ask what was wrong with me.
-I knew I was different in some fundamental way and I didn’t understand why but, at the same, it was all I knew.
-So for me it was normal.
+Prior to my diagnosis, I was just an especially forgetful person with no consistent life narrative and no understanding of what it means to have a sense of self.
+I had rather eclectic attitudes, behaviors, tastes, and styles.
+I frequently had gaps in my memory and at times felt like my body was being controlled by a puppet master.
+Depression, anxiety, memory loss, and addiction were constant struggles.
+I could tell I wasn’t like other people and marveled at folks who seemed to know what their life was about and had some sense of who they are.
+But I did not understand what made me fundamentally different and, honestly, it was all I knew.
+After all, we all live in our own bubble of "normal" because we only know our own subjective experience.
+So for me this was all normal.

 After my diagnosis, I embarked on the most terrifying and challenging journey of my life, yet also the most beautiful and rewarding.
 I’m diving into my newly discovered condition with enthusiasm and I’m growing and learning in ways I did not imagine possible.
 I’m finding gratitude for all the experiences that molded me into who I am because this experience is full of beauty and wonder and, if I’m being honest, I wouldn’t change places with anybody.
-Admittedly I’m undergoing intensive mental health care because I’m not a functioning adult right now as I adapt to this state of being.
-Yet I’m hopeful that, with time and hard work, I will learn to live and thrive with my condition.
+Admittedly I’m undergoing intensive mental health care, and I’m hopeful that, with time and hard work, I will learn to thrive with my condition.

 This blog will document my journey.